hiim-hr/suMRak/README.md

 suMRak contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRi data to only one.
 > [!NOTE]
-> suMRak comes with its own carefully written [MANUAL], which explains all of the components in detail and provides recommended workflow steps.
+> suMRak comes with its own carefully written [MANUAL](Manual_Beta_v0.9.pdf), which explains all of the components in detail and provides recommended workflow steps.

 ------------------------------------------------------------------------

 ### MRi Data Loading & Exporting

-suMRak accepts data in the forms of singular Neuroimaging Informatics Technology Initiative (NIfTI) _.nii_ files, Bruker ParaVision study folders or _.PvDatasets_ files, and custom-made suMRak folders.
+suMRak accepts data in the forms of singular NIfTI _.nii_ files, Bruker ParaVision study folders or _.PvDatasets_ files, and custom-made suMRak folders.
 Data from Bruker ParaVision study folders and .PvDatasets files is loaded using the proprietary Bruker package _**pvmatlab**_ by initializing objects of the ImageDataObject class and scraping the necessary information.

 > [!IMPORTANT]